TymekSzczepkowski/OnlineTutoring-App/README.md

-# Teachly-App-an application to easily find tutoring on the Internet
+# Teachly-App an application to easily find tutoring on the Internet